kattlo/kattlo-cli/README.md

 ## Kattlo is good for ...

 - enterprises that needs a stable way to change Apache Kafka® configurations
-- maintain the configuration and avoid drifts
+- maintaining the configuration and avoid drifts
-- helps to known when a topic was removed (when its managed by Kattlo)
+- knowing when a topic was removed (when its managed by Kattlo)
-- access the history of migrations
+- accessing the history of migrations
-- your DevOps toolset to properly manages the topic within clusters
+- your DevOps toolset to properly manages the topic within the clusters

 ## Install